 Plus, there's an added value to the seasonal flu vaccine for pregnant women -- not only does it protect them against the flu and lower the risk of hospitalization, it also helps to protect their newborn infants for up to the first few months of life -- at a time when infants are too young to receive the vaccine themselves.

 Pregnant women may receive any licensed, age-appropriate influenza vaccine, as recommended by the CDC.
 Influenza vaccine can be administered at any time during pregnancy.
-According to the CDC, FluMist nasal vaccine should not be used in women who are pregnant but can be used after childbirth.
+According to the CDC, FluMist nasal vaccine (LAIV4) should not be used in women who are pregnant but can be used after childbirth.